vicky1997/mcdust/docs/source/inputoutput.rst

 | :code:`dust_to_gas_ratio` - the dust to gas ratio in the disk
 | :code:`fragmentation_velocity_[cm/s]` - fragmentation velocity of the particles
 | :code:`alpha` - the alpha turbulence value to specifiy the strength of the turbulence in the disk
-| :code:`sigma_gas_[g/cm2]` - the gas surface density at 1 AU
+| :code:`sigma_gas_[g/cm2]` - gas surface density at 1 AU
-| :code:`temperature_[K]`  - the temperature in K at 1 AU
+| :code:`temperature_[K]`  - temperature in K at 1 AU
 | :code:`erosion_mass_ratio` - mass ratio condition to trigger erosion
 | :code:`data_directory` - directory name to write the data
 | :code:`restart` - to be set to true if we are starting a simulation from a snapshot

-If the values for the parameters are not entered in the file, the default values will be taken as specified in the :code:`parameters.f90` file.
-New parameters can also be added to the simulation via the :code:`parameters.f90` file.
+If the values for the parameters are not specified in the :code:`setup.par` file, the default values will be taken as specified in the :code:`parameters.F90` file.
+New parameters can also be added to the simulation via the :code:`parameters.F90` file.

 Input file 2: :code:`preprocs.opt`
 --------------------------
 This file specifies the regions of the code to be compiled based on compiler options.
-The current compiler options are listed
+The current compiler options are listed:

 | :code:`VERTICALMODEL`: activate this to setup a 1D vertical model
 | :code:`TRANSPORT`: activate dust transport